-Organisation Why?
-For the prevention, detection or investigation of crime, for the location and/or apprehension of offenders, and/or for the protection of the public (in cases where there is a duty on us to report).
-HM Revenue & Customs (HMRC) Invoicing information to the extent required to fulfil the College's tax reporting obligations.
+Organisation Why? prevention and detection of crime, For the prevention, detection or investigation of crime, for the location and/or apprehension of offenders, and/or for the protection of the public (in cases where there is a duty on us to report).
+Invoicing information to the extent required to fulfil the College's tax reporting obligations.